keirthana/anbox-cloud-docs/howto/anbox/tls-for-appliance.md

    ![Certificate that is pending validation](https://assets.ubuntu.com/v1/5caeac31-manage_tls_cname-record.png)
 1. To validate the certificate, follow the instructions in [Validating domain ownership](https://docs.aws.amazon.com/acm/latest/userguide/domain-ownership-validation.html) in the AWS Certificate Manager documentation.

-   Since you have a public hosted zone for your domain in Amazon Route 53 (see [step 1](#h-1-configure-routing-information-and-name-servers-8)), you can follow the steps for creating records in Route 53.
+   Since you have a public hosted zone for your domain in Amazon Route 53 (see {ref}`sec-configure-routing-info-name-servers`), you can follow the steps for creating records in Route 53.

 DNS propagation usually takes a while.
 When it completes and the validation is successful, the status of the certificate changes to issued, and it is ready to use.